JavaScript is required

 As a busy learner, you can't afford to waste time on obscure vocabulary or complex grammar rules you'll rarely use.
 Start with high-frequency content and expand from there only when you actually need it.

-The goal is reducing the activation energy required to practice.
+The goal is to reduce the activation energy required to practice.
 When you have to actively seek out practice materials, you're relying on motivation.
 When practice materials show up in your normal routine, you're using environment design instead.

 This approach has been proven to work.
 People who immerse themselves in a language environment (even an artificial one they create at home) progress faster than people who only study during dedicated sessions.